Gustavomurta/ESP32-DVM/README.md

 Voltage reading range from -2V to +2V .
 Method of Voltage measurement - Dual slope integrating ADC conversion.

+-Can measure voltages from -2.000V to +2.000V with accuracy and stability,

+-True Differential Input,

+-conversion reliability with ±1 in 20,000 count accuracy,

+-auto-zero to less than 10μV,

+-Guaranteed Zero Reading for 0V Input,

+-Indication of Over Voltage,

+-Use only 5 GPIO pins of ESP32,

+-Low power ( uses 3.3V Regulator of ESP32 - Current consumption only 3 mA aproximately  ! )

 DVM ESP32 using the Blynk IOT PLataform :

 I choose Blynk because it is easier to implement IOT with ESP32.
 Not the best, but it works!